Hevia/100ML/README.md

 I have always wanted to be proficient at ML before I graduate Undergrad.
 I saw someone else doing this challenge on reddit and figured it would be fun!
 Since I am full time student not every single day needs to involve intense practice.

 **Rules**:
-* Engage with AI, ML, or Data Sci in some shape or form for the day.
+* Engage with AI, ML, Evolutionary Computation, Cognitive Science, or Data Sci in some shape or form for the day.
 Even something as small as watching a single video or reading a news article.
 * Link & share what was done for the day and quantifiy the amount done where possible.

 **What I am working through currently**: